Comparison

 DecisionOS vs Cloverpop

 Cloverpop is a broad decision intelligence platform that covers many decision types across an organisation.
-DecisionOS takes the opposite bet: deep specialisation for enterprise technology buying decisions made by CISOs and CIOs, with NIS2 / DORA / ISO 27001 / SOC 2 scopes pre-mapped and EU-only hosting.
+DecisionOS takes the opposite bet: deep specialisation for enterprise technology buying decisions made by CISOs and CIOs, with NIS2 / DORA / ISO 27001 / SOC 2 scopes pre-mapped and the application hosted on dedicated servers in Germany.
 Different strategies, different fits.

 TL;DR